Signs of Burnout in Women: Why It Looks Different

 How do you recover from burnout as a woman?

 Recovery requires more than rest, though rest is necessary.
-The evidence points to a combination of structural change — reducing sources of chronic overload, increasing autonomy, and ensuring the conditions that produced burnout do not simply reassert themselves — alongside individual approaches including genuine social connection, reduced cognitive load, and activities that create a sense of purpose and mastery.
+The evidence points to a combination of structural change — reducing sources of chronic overload, increasing autonomy — alongside genuine social connection, reduced cognitive load, and activities that create a sense of purpose and mastery.
 Tracking how you feel over time, whether through journaling or another consistent method, can help you recognise patterns and notice progress.
 Recovery typically takes months, not weeks, and is rarely linear.